How Cocaine Affects the Body: Short- and Long-Term Effects

-Injecting cocaine puts users at risk of contracting human immunodeficiency virus (HIV), hepatitis C, and other infectious diseases.
-Even users who do not inject the drug are still at risk of contracting infectious diseases because cocaine and addiction can impair their judgment, leading them to engage in risky sexual behavior.
+Injecting cocaine puts users at risk of contracting (HIV), hepatitis C, and other infectious diseases.
+Even users who do not inject the drug are still at risk of contracting infectious diseases because cocaine and addiction can impair judgment and lead to risky sexual behavior.

 Cocaine affects the body in a variety of ways, but the dangers outweigh any potential benefits of non-medical use.
 With each use of cocaine comes the risk lasting negative consequences, including possible death.

 If you are struggling with cocaine use, consider getting into treatment as soon as possible.
 The sooner you enter treatment, the less opportunity there is for you to suffer some of these dangerous consequences.
 Treatment can help you enjoy a healthier, more productive life.

 At Laguna Treatment Hospital, we offer different levels of care for addiction treatment.
 Our drug and alcohol detox facility in Orange County, California, uses a combination of evidence-based therapies and tailors treatment plans to meet each patient’s individual needs.

 For more information on our programs or ways to pay for rehab and using insurance to pay for rehab, contact us at .
 Our admissions navigators are available around the clock to answer your questions and start the rehab admissions process.